15 Reasons Why it's Not Your Weight Making You Unhappy

 and never finding out who they truly are.

-I have a 6 year old daughter and it hurts my heart terribly when I think of her hating herself the way I did.
+I have a daughter and it hurts my heart terribly when I think of her hating herself the way I did.

 Punishing herself with food and exercise to look “perfect”, knowing she will never achieve society’s idea of perfection because she has no idea it doesn’t actually exist.